blendax/databrick-streaming-hack/README.md

 #### Configs
 - spark_config_storage.md - exmaples of spark configs to help you access storage.
 Paste inte your cluster spark config under advanced.
 - /init/setuphack - all parameters for the notebooks.
 Determing how databases and tables are named.
 Where data and checkpints are stored.
 Make sure to use these variables as thenotebooks depend on them.

-- /init/setuphack - all parameters for the notebooks.
-Determing how databases and tables are named.
-Where data and checkpints are stored.
-Make sure to use these variables as thenotebooks depend on them.